Gimpy13/cryptoboys/README.md

+# Crypto Boys
+This repository contains a copy of the below described repo.
+In addition, there are some files were we are kind of playing around with the data for learning purposes.

 # btc_data
-This repository contains the Bitcoin prices and technical indicators used for creating the machine learning models in the research paper titled "Time-series forecasting of Bitcoin prices using high-dimensional features: a machine learning approach" with doi:10.1007/s00521-020-05129-6
+This repository containsthe Bitcoin prices and technical indicators used for creating the machine learning models in the research paper titled "Time-series forecasting of Bitcoin prices using high-dimensional features: a machine learning approach" with doi:10.1007/s00521-020-05129-6

 This work is licensed under a